drhaney/pt100rtd/README.md

 eventually to save space.

-If ported to a CPU with more SRAM and a floating point unit, (viz., ARM Cortex M4 or better) these defs will certainly help:
+If ported to a CPU with more SRAM and a floating point unit, (viz., ARM M0 or better) these defs will certainly help:
 ```C
 	#define PROGMEM /**/
 	#define pgm_read_word_near((x)) ((uint16_t)(*(x)))